 Internet access among users with mobile devices has tremendously increased over the past few years.
 More people now use their smartphones and tablets to access information on the internet.
 Among all the mobile OSes, Android is the leader in market share, with an approximate of 88%.
 This means there are many people in need of the best free VPN for Android devices.

-In this post, you will learn about the various hand-picked Android VPN apps that are free for use.
+In this post, you will learn about the various hand-picked free Android VPN apps.
 We highlight the features that dictate the consideration as to why certain apps are the best for free VPN services.
 Read through the list to discover the best VPN providers for your Android devices that come at no cost.

 1. Secure VPN